Anal cancer is a rare cancer that starts in the anus. This is the opening at the end of the bowel.

 Where does anal cancer start?

-Most anal cancers start in squamous cells that make up the lining of the anal canal.
-These are called squamous cell cancers.
+- squamous cell cancers start in squamous cells that make up the lining of the anal canal - most anal cancers are squamous cell cancers

 Anal intraepithelial neoplasia (AIN)